nathan-kennedy/dot-files/README.md

 # Dot-files for Zsh 💻

+If you're looking for a souped up Zshell with lots of awesome tools and decorations, look no further.
+If you're not into oh-my-zsh because you think it's bloated and offers way more than you actually need, look no further.
+I don't have a snazzy name for any of this.
+These are just my dot files, but I did put in a bunch of work trying to do what oh-my-zsh does without using oh-my-zsh, because after initially using omz I was really disappointed.
+I spent quite a while making everything pretty only to realize my prompt tool over 4 seconds to load...
+Uh, no. So will the hours I spent doing everything manually make up for the seconds I'll save every time I load Zsh?
+Perhaps not, but maybe if enough people use these dot files then at some point the time saved will have been worth the effort.
+Enjoy! 😁

 ### MotD

 _This took way longer than it should have, but I like the result, hope you do too.
 The terminal window needs to be pretty small width-wise before the formatting is broken so there shouldn't be any problems there. 👍_